 JD/MERL (Master of Energy Regulation and Law)*

-JD/MFALP (Master of Food and Agricultural Law and Policy)*
+JD/MCEP (Master of Climate and Environmental Policy)*

-*Master’s degree offered in partnership with Vermont Law
+*Master’s degree offered in partnership with Vermont Law & Graduate School

 Preparing for the Global Marketplace: International Experiences and Study